Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Risk-Aware Explore-then-Commit ( ) Algorithm for Linear Bandit

 \subsection{The Algorithm}

-\textbf{Additional Notations:} For any $\delta>0$, we denote where constants $C_1$ and $C_2$ are prescribed in lemma~3 of \cite{stay2019}.
-Defining for some absolute constant $C_3,$ we let $\tilde{C}$ be a constant which ensures that
+\textbf{Additional Notations:} For any $\delta>0$, we denote $\alpha^{(1)} (\delta) = 4 \sqrt{2} \sigma_{\max} \sqrt{ d + \log \left(\delta^{-1} \right)}$, $\alpha^{(2)}(\delta)=\sqrt{2 d\left(\sigma_{\max }^{2}\right)^{2}\left(\left(C^{-1}_{2} \log \left(C_{1}\delta^{-1}\right)\right)^{2}+1\right)}$, $\alpha^{(3)}(\delta)=\sqrt{2 d \sigma_{\max }^{2} \log \left(d\delta^{-1}\right)}$ where constants $C_1$ and $C_2$ are prescribed in Lemma~3 of \cite{stay2019}.
+Defining $\zeta(\delta) = \alpha^{(2)}({\delta}/{3}) + 2 \alpha^{(3)}({\delta}/{3}) \alpha^{(1)}({\delta}/{3}) + \alpha^{(1)}({\delta}/{3})^2 = C_3 d \sqrt{ \log{(d)} } \log{\delta^{-1}} $ for some absolute constant $C_3,$ we let $\tilde{C}$ be a constant which ensures that

 \textbf{Algorithm:} The algorithm splits the entire horizon of $T$ rounds into the exploration phase and the exploitation phase.
-At the beginning of the exploration phase, the algorithm first utilizes the G-optimal design (i.e., globally-optimal design, see, e.g., chapter 21 of \cite{lattimore2020bandit}) to identify a distribution $Q$ over $\cA$ by solving the following optimization problem
+At the beginning of the exploration phase, the algorithm first utilizes the G-optimal design (\textit{i.e.}, globally-optimal design, see, \eg, Chapter 21 of \cite{lattimore2020bandit}) to identify a distribution $Q(\cdot)$ over $\cA$ by solving the following optimization problem

-It has been shown in Theorem 21.1 of \cite{lattimore2020bandit} that there exists an optimal solution $Q^*$ for the above optimization formulation such that $Q^*$ is only non-zero for at most $d(d+1)/2$ entries.
+For convenience, we define $g(Q) := \underset{ x \in \cA }{\max} ~ x^{\top}\left(\sum_{a\in\cA}Q(a)aa^{\top}\right)^{-1} x$.
+It has been shown in \cite{kiefer1960equivalence} (or Theorem 21.1 of \cite{lattimore2020bandit}) that there exists an optimal solution $Q^*$ for the above problem such that $Q^*$ is only non-zero for at most $d(d+1)/2$ entries.
+This avoids an exhaustive enumeration over all actions in $\cA$ during the exploration phase thus leading to a low regret.
+In addition, compared to other techniques like barycentric spanner, G-optimal design yields a better dependence on $d$.
 Furthermore, $g(Q^*)\leq d$.
+Numerically, with a proper implementation, one can find a 2-approximate G-optimal design $Q^*$ with support size $\tilde{O}(d)$.
 Then, the algorithm selects each action $a$ by

 number of times, where $\delta$ is an input parameter to be specified.
 We denote the length of the exploration phase by